-Core duties includes operational and support costs.
+Core duties include operational and support costs.
 We are subject to the same regulatory environment as local and combined authorities and must discharge our responsibilities as an autonomous body.
 We must also act in accordance with the Memorandum of Understanding that TfN has with DfT.

-TfN will remain almost entirely funded by grants from the DfT.
+TfN will remain almost entirely funded by grants from DfT.
 Aside from a £7.21m Core grant funding allocation, we receive funding that is ring-fenced for the purpose for which it has been allocated and, in the main, can only be drawn down as and when it is required.
-The updated reserves strategy set out in the 2024/25 Budget report is based upon a year-end General Fund Reserve of £3.6m, created from Core Grant underspends in prior years.
-It was agreed that £1.3m of this balance be drawn upon in 2024/25 to support the delivery of the business plan activities.
-This would reduce the reserve levels to £2.3m by the end of 2024/25.
-For the three subsequent years a financial planning assumption of receiving and increase in core grant from

-\pounds 7.2m to \pounds 9.3m a year for a three-year period has been made.
-This approach maintains the minimum level of \pounds 2m as outlined below in our medium-term financial plan.
+The updated reserves strategy set out in the 2025/26 Budget report is based upon a year-end General Fund Reserve of £4.5m, created from Core Grant underspends in prior years.
+It was agreed that £0.7m of this balance be drawn upon in 2025/26 to support the delivery of the business plan activities.
+This would reduce the reserve levels to £3.7m by the end of 2025/26.
+For the three subsequent years a financial planning assumption of receiving and increase in core grant from £7.2m to £8.2m a year for a three-year period has been made.
+This approach maintains the minimum level of £2m as outlined below in our medium-term financial plan.

-The opening reserve position of \pounds 3.6m was based on forecast outturn, the actual reserve balance was \pounds 4.3m at year end due to recognition of investment income and lower than anticipated expenditure.
+The opening reserve position of £4.5m was based on forecast outturn, the actual reserve balance was £4.6m at year end due to finalising year end accounting.